alekseyzimin/EviAnn_release/README.md

 Development of EviAnn is supported in part by NSF grant IOS-2432298, and by NIH grants R01-HG006677 and R35-GM130151.

+# Limitations of EviAnn

+EviAnn annotation will be invalid or will fail of a genome contains one or more sequence longer than 2,147,483,647 bp.
+I am working on resolution of this limitation, as for some genomes (e.g. conifers) a single chromosome may exceed that length.

 # Installation instructions

 ## Bioconda